tfry-git/EmbAJAX/README.md

 ESP8266WebServer server(80);
 ArduJAXOutputDriverESP8266 driver(&server);

-// Define the main elements of interest as variables, so we can access to them later in our sketch.
+// Define the main elements of interest as variables, so we can access them later in our sketch.
 ArduJAXSlider slider("slider", 0, 500, 400);   // slider, from 0 to 500, initial value 400
 ArduJAXMutableSpan display("display");         // a plain text display